-- Need for loading zone in the 100 block of Appleton Street. - Concern over the recommendation for bike lanes on Lawe Street and conflicts with vehicles and truck traffic. - Need for education for bicyclists and drivers.
+- Need for loading zone in the 100 block (near Houdini Plaza) of Appleton Street. - Concern over the recommendation for bike lanes on Lawe Street and conflicts with vehicles and truck traffic. - Need for education for bicyclists and drivers.

 For more information, see the meeting minutes in Appendix O.